KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/docs/ws1-inspect/2clone.md

      <i class="fa fa-circle fa-stack-2x help-annotations"></i>
      <strong class="fa-stack-1x help-annotations-text">5</strong>
    </span>
-   The paths for all the branches in an unified view (aka "Git tree")
+   The paths for all the branches as an unified view (aka a graph and "Git tree")

    ![](images/gitkraken-repo.png)